 Cloud for Europe

-As one of the project partners of Cloud for Europe, the BRZ organised the project’s final workshop.
+As one of the project partners of Cloud for Europe, the BRZ organized the project’s final workshop.
 This EU initiative aims to promote the use of cloud services in the public sector.
-Although we were confronted with huge challenges, the project was completed successfully in the end.
+Although we were confronted with a number of huge challenges the project was completed successfully.

 The aim of the Cloud for Europe research project was to create trust in European cloud computing among public authorities of EU member states.
 The project tried to demonstrate potential applications using various application scenarios of cloud solutions.
 The needs of the public sector were identified and central services were studied.

 Cloud for Europe was combined with the Pre-Commercial Procurement (PCP) model which is also intended to promote innovation.
 Pre-commercial procurement is an unbureaucratic, flexible – and hence very attractive – instrument; companies take part in competitions in which they develop new ideas and innovative solutions for the public sector.
 PCP thus creates a win-win situation for the business community and the public sector.